BarriF13/Barri_CV/README.md

 ## <a name="about_me">About me</a>

 I am a passionate software developer with a background in graphic design.
-I have experience designing websites with Adobe Dreamweaver and CMS platforms such as Wordpress and Wix.
-After mastering the basics, I then started learning to code to over come the restrictions of the platforms.
+I have experience designing websites with Adobe Dreamweaver and CMS platforms such as WordPress and Wix.
+After mastering the basics, I then started learning to code to overcome the restrictions of the platforms.
 As soon as I started learning to code I found myself excited and engaged with it.
-So after 7 months of teaching myself to code , I decided to join Makers Academy to improve my knowledge and challenge myself.
+So after 7 months of teaching myself to code, I decided to join Makers Academy to improve my knowledge and challenge myself.
 Now creating apps, debugging, finding solutions and stylings are my new tools.

 ## <a name="skills">Tech Skills</a>
-- Javascript / React / Node.js
+- Javascript - React - Node.js
-- Ruby / Rails
+- Ruby - Rails
-- HTML / CSS / Bootstrap
+- HTML - CSS - Bootstrap
 - RSpec
-- Jasmin / Jest, Enzyme
+- Jasmine - Jest - Enzyme
-- Sinatra, Capybara
+- Sinatra - Capybara
-- PostgreSQL, MySQL
+- PostgreSQL - MySQL
-- Travis CI, Code Climate & Heroku
+- Travis CI - Code Climate - Heroku
-- Netlify, cPanel, Domain and hosting management
+- Netlify - cPanel - Domain - hosting management

 #### Web/UI design Skill

-- Adobe XD / Figma / Invision
+- Adobe XD - Figma - Invision
 - Adobe Photoshop
 - Adobe Illustrator
 - Adobe Indesign